 For each missing tooth, an implant, which looks like a screw or cylinder, is inserted into the site where the tooth is missing.

 The implant serves as a replacement for the root of the missing tooth.
 A small post called an abutment is connected to the implant.
 A replacement tooth called a crown is then created for you by NuSmile and attached to the abutment.
 Over the next two to six months, the implant and the bone bond together to form an anchor for your artificial teeth.
 Your new teeth will look, feel and function just like natural teeth.
-With some of the best implant dentist Tampa & Clearwater have to offer, we invite you to schedule a consultation today.
+With some of the best implant dentists around, we invite you to schedule a consultation today.
 If you need dental implants, you've come to the right place.

 Multiple Implants Cost